grz0zrg/ARM-ForthLite/README.md

 Primitives are defined into a separate file so a different set can be swapped easily, included ones are enough to run the Gforth ARMv2 assembler in the *examples* directory.

-Note that example text section start at 0x8000; see linker file.
+Note that example text section start at 0x8000 (RISC OS absolute programs); see linker file.

 See [write-up](https://www.onirom.fr/wiki/blog/30-11-2024_writing_a_small_forth_based_rpi_os_part_2_arm_forth_dialect_implementation/).